BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **Stalwart Fighter** `ACTIVE`

-Whilst Olwyn is outnumbered in a Combat, enemy models will require a 6 To Wound her when making Strikes, regardless of their Strength.
-Note, as this does not require a natural 6, enemy models may use Might to influence their To Wound rolls against Olwyn and any bonuses To Wound will still apply as normal.
+Whilst Olwyn is outnumbered in a Combat, enemy models will require a 6 To Wound her when making Strikes, regardless of their Strength characteristic.
+Note, as this does not require a natural 6, enemy models may use Might to influence their To Wound Rolls against Olwyn and any bonuses To Wound will still apply as normal.

 </div>